A discretionary scheme administered by local authorities.

 PO Box 36

-If you are unable to download the form, please contact us and request for a paper application form to be posted out.
+If you are unable to download the form, please contact us on us on 0141 276 1177 by selecting option 1 to request a paper application form is posted out.

 Every application will be looked at on a case-by-case basis.
 There are, however, some rules about repeat applications to keep in mind.
 For example, we are not required to consider an application if a person has already applied for the same type of assistance within the last 28 days and nothing has changed.